worm-codes/CineMood/README.md

 # CineMood - A Movie Recommendation Application

 CineMood is a web application that provides personalized movie recommendations based on the user's mood.
-The user selects their mood on a scale of 0-10, and CineMood uses OpenAI and omdbAPI to generate a list of movie recommendations that match the user's mood.
+The user selects their mood on a scale of 0-10, and CineMood uses OpenAI and omdbAPI to generate a of movie recommendation that match the user's mood.

 ## Tech Stack